-5. How to store Betamethasone/Clioquinol Cream
+5) How to store Betamethasone/Clioquinol Cream

-- Keep out of the sight and reach of children. - Do not use this medicine after the expiry date on the tube end or carton (Exp).
-The expiry date refers to the last day of that month.
-Do not store above 30°C. - If your cream becomes discoloured or shows any sign of deterioration, return it to your pharmacist. - Medicines should not be disposed of via wastewater or household waste.
-Ask your pharmacist how to dispose of medicines no longer required.
+- Keep out of the sight and reach of children. - Do not use this medicine after the expiry date which is stated on the carton, tube end and label after EXP.
+The expiry date refers to the last day of that month. - Do not store above 30°C. - Do not throw away any medicines via wastewater or household waste. • Ask your pharmacist how to throw away medicines you no longer use.
 These measures will help protect the environment.

-6. Further information
+6) Further information

-What Betamethasone/Clioquinol Cream contains
+What Betamethasone/Clioquinol Cream

-- Each 1g of cream contains 1mg betamethasone (0.1% w/w) as valerate and 30mg clioquinol (3% w/w). - Also contains chlorocresol, cetomacrogol 1000, cetostearyl alcohol, white soft paraffin, liquid paraffin, sodium dihydrogen phosphate dihydrate, phosphoric acid (for pH adjustment), sodium hydroxide (for pH adjustment) and purified water.
+- The active ingredients are betamethasone valerate and clioquinol.
+Each 1g of cream contains 1mg (0.1 %w/w) betamethasone (as valerate) and 30mg (3%w/w) clioquinol. - The other ingredients are: chlorocresol, macrogol cetostearyl ether, cetostearyl alcohol, white soft paraffin, liquid paraffin, sodium dihydrogen phosphate dihydrate, phosphoric acid, sodium hydroxide and purified water.